I’m no Superman: Disrupting the Myth of Male Invincibility

 About the Author

-Jim Millsap is the Strong Schools Coordinator at Good Dads.
-He is a retired educator of 39 years, serving as a junior/senior high school math teacher and building principal.
+Jim Millsap is the Good Dads Strong Schools Coordinator.
+Jim joined the Good Dads team after retiring from public education after 39 years.
+During his career he served as a junior high/high school mathematics teacher and building principal.
 He earned undergraduate and graduate degrees at Missouri State University.
+He has personally witnessed the importance of […]

 Tags